Thompson named head baseball coach at Bates

 Thompson was also head boys’ varsity basketball coach at Jay High School in 2007-08, meanwhile running his own baseball summer camp in Jay.

 Bates returns numerous productive young players.
-Last year’s freshman class included infielder Jake Simon, who started 25 games and batted .402 with 26 RBIs, second on the team, and shared the team lead in homers (3).
+Last year’s freshman class included infielder Jake Simon, who started 25 games and batted .402 with a team-high 26 RBIs and shared the team lead in homers (3).
 Other promising rookies included infielder Noah Lynd, catcher Gordy Webb, outfielder Rich Velotta, infielder/outfielder Luke Wamboldt and pitchers Paul Chiampa, Ryan Heide and Alex Gallant.

 Also returning are Tom Beaton, who batted .343 and scored 27 runs while playing superior defense in the outfield and both middle-infield positions; and pitchers Ryan Horvath (3.97 ERA), Chuck Murphy-Romboletti (2-1, 2 saves, .250 opponents’ batting average) and Custer Cook (2-3, .248 opponents’ batting average).